sarcophagus-org/quickstart-archaeologist/README.md

 To run the CLI:

-1. If the service is not started, start the service with `docker compose up archaeologist -d`,
+1. If the service is not started, start the service with `COMPOSE_PROFILES=service NETWORK=<network> docker compose up archaeologist -d`.

+Replace `<network>` with a network/chain-id if you would like to run on one of your configured networks, or `all` to run on all networks indicated in your `.env` file.

 2. Jump into the container with: `docker compose exec -it archaeologist sh`
 3. Run `cli help` for available commands, or `cli help <command>` for help with a given command.